 Defense lawyer Jenna Jacobs rarely loses a case, but she lost Aidan Wolf.
 Despite all her efforts, she has been unable to undo a thoughtless act that ended their budding romance.

 District Attorney Wilson Howell, wife Becca, and their two teenagers live in what he considers near-perfect bliss.
-But when Howell’s children disappear after all three attorneys receive a series of threatening e-mails, Becca accuses him of putting her precious children in harm’s way.
+But when Howell’s children disappear after all three attorneys receive a series of threatening e-mails, Becca accuses him of marital indiscretions and putting her precious children in harm’s way.
 Overnight, his idyllic marriage disintegrates into a battlefield of blame.

 The two-four beat of the tango reverberated through the dimly lit room.
 A lone man at the near end of the bar turned to watch the dancers wander off the floor.
 One couple remained.

 Her deep red lipstick and dark hair complemented her Latin look.
 The fitted red dress slit up one thigh completed the image of a woman in her element.
 Her casually clad partner swayed slightly as she glided toward him.

 The black rose dropped from her hand as she slid her leg around his.
 She reached up and caressed his neck.
 His arm eased around her waist, and his fingers splayed across her upper back.
 He led her through the provocative twists and turns of the Argentinian dance like a gigolo well versed in its innuendos.
 They moved in perfect unison from one end of the floor to the other.